Kannur to Kasaragod by Train in Kerala

 Kanhangad and Bekal Fort

 In between Kanhangad and Kasaragod is Bekal Fort, the largest in Kerala.
 It looms over the Arabian Sea.
-You can see the fort while travelling between the two stations.
+You can see the fort while travelling by train between the two stations.
 I captured the photo below from inside the fort.
-You may wish to see my related post from September last year: Fort Overlooking Arabian Sea.
+You may wish to see my related post: Fort Overlooking Arabian Sea.

 Near Kasaragod is a jetty which fishing boats in the area make use of.
 There is a foot bridge that connects the jetty to a shed at the other end.
 The place is very close to the railway line.